CloudLabs-MOC/AI-102-AIEngineer/Instructions/06-translate-text.md

 + Detected language
 + Translated text

-## You have successfully completed the lab
+### You have successfully completed the Hands-on lab!